MIT-Zeta-Psi/mit-zeta-psi.github.io/content/_index.md

 ---

-## Our History

-- **June 1, 1847** — Zeta Psi is founded at New York University.
-- **May 3, 1870** — Zeta Psi becomes the first fraternity on the West Coast at UC Berkeley.
-- **March 27, 1879** — Zeta Psi becomes the first international fraternity at the University of Toronto.
-- **May 5, 1979** — Zeta Psi is founded at MIT.

-As the **MIT chapter**, we are proud to carry this legacy of innovation, scholarship, and brotherhood into the heart of Kendall Square and beyond.

----

 ## What Makes a Zete?

 Zeta Psi unites a diverse group of men into a single brotherhood.
 At MIT, our chapter blends tradition with innovation.
 Whether it’s a hackathon, a startup, or a campus event, we support one another to grow personally and professionally.